qcam/nabo/README.md

 end
 ```

-All blog posts used in Nabo should follow this format.
+All posts in Nabo should follow this format.

 ```md
 {